aOdoom/personal-finance-analysis/README.md

 ## **Discussion**

 Student loans evidently take up the most of expenses.
-Using the avalanche method for both loans saves a total of approximately \$3,472 and 4 years of payment.
+Using the avalanche method for both loans saves a total of approximately $3,472 and 4 years of payment.
 This frees up extra money to be spent on other things.
 Something that surprised me was that utilities and groceries are fairly similar in spending costs.
-Additionally, visualizing the loan payoff strategies helped me see that the avalanche method was truly the best option and would help me in paying my loans off faster.
+Additionally, visualizing the loan payoff strategies helped me see that the avalanche method was the best option and would help me pay my loans off faster.

+## **Limitations**
+-  Simulated data
+-  Only 2 loans analyzed
+-  Fixed payment assumptions

 ### **Tools Used**